QubesOS/qubes-doc/introduction/intro.md

       In light of this sobering reality, Qubes takes an eminently practical
       approach: confine, control, and contain the damage.
 It allows you to keep valuable data separate from risky activities, preventing cross-contamination.
-This means you you can do everything on the same physical computer without having to worry about a single successful cyberattack taking down your entire digital life in one fell swoop.
+This means you can do everything on the same physical computer without having to worry about a single successful cyberattack taking down your entire digital life in one fell swoop.
 In fact, Qubes has